 In June 2014, KERS appealed the Bankruptcy Court's ruling.
 On October 6, 2014, Seven Counties filed a formal reorganization plan with the Bankruptcy Court.
 On January 6, 2015, the Bankruptcy Court confirmed Seven Counties' plan of reorganization (the "Confirmation Order").
 On January 19, 2015, KERS appealed the Confirmation Order.
-At a hearing on January 20, 2015, the Bankruptcy Court denied a motion by KERS seeking a stay of the Confirmation Order, which would have delayed implementation of the reorganization plan pending the determination of the issues on appeal.
-After the Bankruptcy Court's denial of the stay, KERS filed an emergency motion for a stay with the U.S. District Court for the Western District of Kentucky (the "District"), which the District Court denied on February 4, 2015.
-On May 12, 2015, KERS filed a motion with the District Court to certify a question to the Kentucky Supreme Court in connection with whether the relationship between KERS and Seven Counties (i) constituted a "contract" subject to rejection in bankruptcy by Seven Counties or (ii) was a statutory obligation of Seven Counties not constituting a contract.
 On March 31, 2016, the United States District Court issued a Memorandum of Opinion and Order that (i) denied KERS' motion to certify a question of law to the Kentucky Supreme Court, (ii) reversed the Bankruptcy Court's determination regarding classifying KERS as a multi-employer plan and determined KERS was a multiple employer plan, (iii) affirmed the Bankruptcy Court's decision in all other aspects; and (iv) denied Seven Counties' cross-appeal.

 On April 21, 2016, the Kentucky Retirement Systems' Board of Trustees voted to appeal the decision to the United States Court of Appeals for the Sixth Circuit ("Sixth Circuit").
-KERS filed a brief with the Sixth Circuit Court of Appeals on January 3, 2017.
-Seven Counties then filed a brief at the end of July 2017, and oral arguments were held on November 30, 2017.
-On August 24, 2018, the Sixth Circuit issued an Opinion ruling that Seven
+On August 24, 2018, the Sixth Circuit issued an Opinion ruling that Seven Counties was not a state instrumentality within the meaning of the Bankruptcy Code and was therefore eligible to file under Chapter 11.
+However, the Sixth Circuit also certified a question of law to the